breachofmind/grenade/readme.md

 });
 ```

-__Note__ Prefix filters are applied LAST by default, so be sure to include the `pushPrefix: false` in this case.
+__Note:__ Prefix filters are applied LAST by default, so be sure to include
+the `pushPrefix: false` in this case.
 So, our locale string is modified accordingly by other filters.

 ```html
 <h1>${>"en_us.welcome" | toUpper,bold}</h1>